 I am just getting around to reading yesterday’s newspaper, and Mr. Boffo is boffo this week.
 As I am writing a mystery and my writing group are all doing the same, we have been discussions related to reader expectations.
 This cartoonist captures some of the more common identifiers of the noir subgenre… as applied to an appliance manual.
 Rich.

-Take a Shot1222 Ace Atkins agent agents Amazon Anne Holt A rising man author authors Barbara D'Amato Benjamin Black Bent Road Best First Novel Best Novel Best Paperback Original book review Bouchercon Caught Chicago Tribune crime fiction David Gordon Dennis Lehane Edgar Edgar Award Edgar AWards Edgars Edward Conlon Elizabeth Berg Galveston Gone Gone Girl Gretchen Rubin Harlan Coben Harry Potter I'd Know You Anywhere Ian Rankin Jack Reacher Janet Evanovich John Sandford Julia Keller Keigo Higashino Kindle Laura Lippman Lawrence Block Lee Child legal thriller Libby Fischer Hellmann Linwood Barclay Lisa Lutz Lori Roy Louise Penny Lucas Davenport Marcus Sakey memoir Michael Connelly Michael Robotham Mo Hayder movie Murder and Mayhem in Muskego MWA MWA Edgar Mysteries mystery mystery writers of america New York Times Nic Pizzolatto noir nominees novel Past Crimes Philip Kerr police procedural Printers Row Lit Fest Psychological suspense Publishing rank ranking Red on Red Red Sparrow Review reviews Rogue Island Sara Paretsky Sean Chercover She Rides Shotgun Short Stories Sisters in Crime Sniplits Stephen King Steve Hamilton stuart neville Sue Grafton The Devotion of Suspect X The Dime The Serialist Thomas H. Cook thriller Tom Bouman Tornado Weather writing
+Take a Shot1222 Ace Atkins agent agents Amazon American Spy Anne Holt A rising man author authors Barbara D'Amato Benjamin Black Bent Road Best First Novel Best first novel by an american author Best Novel Best Paperback Original book review Bouchercon Caught Chicago Tribune crime fiction David Gordon Dennis Lehane Edgar Edgar Award Edgar AWards Edgars Elizabeth Berg Galveston Gone Gone Girl Gretchen Rubin Harlan Coben Harry Potter I'd Know You Anywhere Ian Rankin Jack Reacher Janet Evanovich John Sandford Julia Keller Keigo Higashino Kindle Laura Lippman Lawrence Block Lee Child legal thriller Libby Fischer Hellmann Linwood Barclay Lisa Lutz Lori Roy Louise Penny Lucas Davenport Marcus Sakey memoir Michael Connelly Michael Robotham Mo Hayder movie Murder and Mayhem in Muskego MWA MWA Edgar Mysteries mystery mystery writers of america New York Times Nic Pizzolatto noir nominees novel Past Crimes Philip Kerr police procedural Printers Row Lit Fest Psychological suspense Publishing rank ranking Red Sparrow Review Rogue Island Sara Paretsky Sean Chercover She Rides Shotgun Short Stories Sisters in Crime Sniplits Stephen King Steve Hamilton Sue Grafton The Devotion of Suspect X The Dime The Secrets We kept The Serialist Thomas H. Cook Three-Fifths thriller Tom Bouman Tornado Weather writing